Deutsche Bank lifts QuantumScape Corporation [QS] price estimate. Who else is bullish?

 Trading performance analysis for QS stock

-QuantumScape Corporation [QS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.81.
-With this latest performance, QS shares dropped by -24.69% in over the last four-week period, additionally sinking by -58.43% over the last 6 months – not to mention a drop of -58.37% in the past year of trading.
+QuantumScape Corporation [QS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.39.
+With this latest performance, QS shares dropped by -20.40% in over the last four-week period, additionally sinking by -50.88% over the last 6 months – not to mention a drop of -60.24% in the past year of trading.

 QuantumScape Corporation [QS]: A deeper dive into fundamental analysis